Complete ionization for a non-autonomous point interaction model in d = 2: Introduction

-As anticipated at the beginning of the paper, Theorem \ref{teo:cion} states the complete ionization, that is the vanishing of the survival probability $|\Theta(t)|$ of the bound state as $t\to+\infty$.
+As anticipated at the beginning of the paper, Theorem \ref{teo:cion} states the complete ionization, that is the vanishing of the survival probability $|\Theta(t)|^2$ of the bound state as $t\to+\infty$.
 This is consistent with what occurs in dimensions one and three.
 However, in this case it is more surprising since, at any fixed $t$, $\ham$ possesses an eigenvalue independently of the sign of $\alpha(t)$.
 As a consequence, one could expect, in principle, that the oscillating behavior of $\al(t)$ does not affect the survival probability.
-However, this is not the case, even though the decay rate \eqref{eq:decay} is slower than in the odd dimensional cases, for which it is estimated by $t^{-3/2}$.
+However, this is not the case, even though the decay rate \eqref{eq:decay} is slower than in the odd dimensional cases, for which it is estimated by $t^{-3}$.
+On the other hand, the decay rate is surprising also for the presence of the logarithmic correction, which is missing in odd dimensions and which seems to be a singular feature of the even dimension.

+\begin{rem} Recall that in 1D the decay rate is actually exact, and the coefficient of the leading order term can be computed for generic smooth initial conditions. \end{rem}

-In addition, we mention that Theorem \ref{teo:cion} does not complete the discussion of the ionization problem as our result holds only for monochromatic perturbations and just when the \emph{no-resonance} assumption \eqref{eq:nonres} is satisfied, for technical reasons.
+In addition, we mention that Theorem \ref{teo:cion} does not complete the discussion of the ionization problem as our result holds only for monochromatic perturbations and when the \emph{no-resonance} assumption \eqref{eq:nonres} is satisfied, for technical reasons.

 The former is connected to the analysis of the Laplace transform of the charge on the open left half-plane of $\C$ achieved in Section \ref{subsec:lefthalfplane} (see also Remark \ref{rem-monocrom}).
 This is one of the main technical points of the paper and at the moment it is not clear how to rigorously address it without such requirement, even in odd dimensions (see, e.g., \cite{CCL}).
 The latter is again connected to the analysis of the Laplace transform of the charge, not only on the open left half-plane (see Remark \ref{rem-whynonres_bis}), the but also on the imaginary axis (see in Section \ref{subsec:inversion}).
 More precisely, the central point is the analysis at the origin (see Section \ref{subsubsec:pzero}).
 This problem has been addressed in odd dimensional cases by means of a regularizing technique which is not clear how to adapt the the two-dimensional case (see Remark \ref{rem-whynonres}).
 Fixing both these technical issue will be addressed in a forthcoming paper.